GeorgiKeranov/starter-theme/README.md

 # Starter Theme

-Custom Wordpress starter theme modified from unserscores theme.
+Custom WordPress theme built for the easier start of new projects

 Starter Theme is based on Underscores https://underscores.me/ by Automattic.